PX4/PX4-Devguide/en/middleware/micrortps.md

 - The *Client* is PX4 middleware daemon process that runs on the flight controller.
 It subscribes to uORB topics published by other PX4 components and sends any updates to the *Agent* (via a UART or UDP port).
 It also receives messages from the *Agent* and publishes them as uORB message on PX4.
 - The *Agent* runs as a daemon process on an offboard computer.
 It watches for uORB update messages from the *Client* and (re)publishes them over RTPS.
 It also subscribes to "uORB" RTPS messages from other RTPS applications and forwards them to the *Client*.
 - The *Agent* and *Client* are connected via a serial link (UART) or UDP network.
 The uORB information is [CDR serialized](https://en.wikipedia.org/wiki/Common_Data_Representation) for sending (*CDR serialization* provides a common format for exchanging serial data between different platforms).
-- The *Agent* and any *FastRTPS* applications are connected via UDP, and may be on the same or another device.
+- The *Agent* and any *Fast-RTPS* applications are connected via UDP, and may be on the same or another device.
 In a typical configuration they will both be on the same system (e.g. a development computer, Linux companion computer or compute board), connected to the *Client* over a Wifi link or via USB.

 ## Architectural overview for a ROS2/ROS application pipeline